site search by freefind

 We hope that other technique developers will pick up on our work in the future so that other therapy techniques will become even more effective.

-How to do basic Whole-Hearted Healing™ for professionals and laypeople is provided here as a public service.
-Included are common questions, updates to the technique, practitioner feedback, testimonials, and questions on advanced Whole-Hearted Healing™.
+How to do Whole-Hearted Healing™ for professionals and laypeople is provided here as a public service.
+Included are common questions, updates to the technique, practitioner feedback, and testimonials.